8 Great Ways to Find Renters on Your Own

 It might seem daunting at first, especially if you’re not the most tech-savvy person, but building a website to showcase your rental properties is one of the best ways to attract qualified tenants.
 More than a listing on Craigslist, social media, or a rental website, a well-crafted website will broadcast that you are a professional with a well-run business to back up your available properties.
 Even when you’re advertising on the aforementioned sites, it’s great to provide a link back to your own website to create a foundation of information about your properties.

-Anyone can build a quick and easy website using free templates on WordPress, Squarespace, and other popular platforms – no special skills necessary.
-But if you’ve got even a modest budget allowance, you can always pay someone, locally or remote, to build one for you.
+Anyone can build a quick and easy website using free templates on WordPress, Squarespace, and other popular platforms—no special skills necessary.
+But even if you have a modest budget allowance, you can always pay someone, locally or remote, to build one for you.

 Purchasing a solid property management software solution can be a tidy way to fold many of the above options into a single step, where you can craft your rental advertisement and then push it to various places on the web.
 These software solutions provide you with the tools to present and market your property, and then connect with potential renters, with less of the virtual legwork some of the aforementioned ideas require.

-If you’re a landlord going the DIY route for finding new tenants, any of the above ideas will be helpful to get started.
+If you’re a landlord going the DIY route to find renters, any of the above ideas can help to get you started.
 Just keep in mind that you’ll get the best renters with the widest net cast, so try to get the word out in as many places as possible.